Meteorology: Meteorology after Aristotle

 In the 9th century, Al-Dinawari wrote the Kitab al-Nabat (Book of Plants), in which he deals with the application of meteorology to agriculture during the Arab Agricultural Revolution.
 He describes the meteorological character of the sky, the planets and constellations, the sun and moon, the lunar phases indicating seasons and rain, the anwa (heavenly bodies of rain), and atmospheric phenomena such as winds, thunder, lightning, snow, floods, valleys, rivers, lakes.

 In 1021, Alhazen showed that atmospheric refraction is also responsible for twilight in Opticae thesaurus; he estimated that twilight begins when the sun is 19 degrees below the horizon, and also used a geometric determination based on this to estimate the maximum possible height of the Earth's atmosphere as 52,000 passim (about 49 miles, or 79 km).

 Adelard of Bath was one of the early translators of the classics.
 He also discussed meteorological topics in his Quaestiones naturales.
 He thought dense air produced propulsion in the form of wind.
 He explained thunder by saying that it was due to ice colliding in clouds, and in Summer it melted.
-In the thirteenth century, Aristotelian theories reestablished dominance in meteorology.
+In the 13th century, Aristotelian theories reestablished dominance in meteorology.
 For the next four centuries, meteorological work by and large was mostly commentary.
 It has been estimated over 156 commentaries on the Meteorologica were written before 1650.

 Experimental evidence was less important than appeal to the classics and authority in medieval thought.
-In the thirteenth century, Roger Bacon advocated experimentation and the mathematical approach.
+In the 13th century, Roger Bacon advocated experimentation and the mathematical approach.
 In his Opus majus, he followed Aristotle's theory on the atmosphere being composed of water, air, and fire, supplemented by optics and geometric proofs.
-He noted that Ptolemy's climactic zones had to be adjusted for topography.
+He noted that Ptolemy's climatic zones had to be adjusted for topography.

-St. Albert the Great was the first to propose that each drop of falling rain had the form of a small sphere, and that this form meant that the rainbow was produced by light interacting with each raindrop.
+Albertus Magnus was the first to propose that each drop of falling rain had the form of a small sphere, and that this form meant that the rainbow was produced by light interacting with each raindrop.
 Roger Bacon was the first to calculate the angular size of the rainbow.
 He stated that a rainbow summit cannot appear higher than 42 degrees above the horizon.

 In the late 13th century and early 14th century, Kamāl al-Dīn al-Fārisī and Theodoric of Freiberg were the first to give the correct explanations for the primary rainbow phenomenon.
-Theoderic went further and also explained the secondary rainbow.
+Theodoric went further and also explained the secondary rainbow.

-By the middle of the sixteenth century, meteorology had developed along two lines: theoretical science based on Meteorologica, and astrological weather forecasting.
+By the middle of the 16th century, meteorology had developed along two lines: theoretical science based on Meteorologica, and astrological weather forecasting.
 The pseudoscientific prediction by natural signs became popular and enjoyed protection of the church and princes.
-This was supported by scientists like Johannes Muller, Leonard Digges, and Johannes Kepler.
+This was supported by scientists like Regiomontanus, Leonard Digges, and Johannes Kepler.
 However, there were skeptics.
 In the 14th century, Nicole Oresme believed that weather forecasting was possible, but that the rules for it were unknown at the time.
-Astrological influence in meteorology persisted until the eighteenth century.
+Astrological influence in meteorology persisted until the 18th century.